-3. Appointment and Remuneration of the Auditor
+6. Appointment and Remuneration of the Auditor

-Shareholders will be asked to consider and, if thought appropriate, to approve and adopt an ordinary resolution appointing KPMG LLP, Chartered Accountants ("KPMG"), 15 Canada Square, Canary Wharf, London E14 5GL, United Kingdom, as auditors of the Company to hold office in accordance with the Company's Articles of Association, and that their compensation be fixed by the board of directors.
-KPMG were appointed as auditors of the Company on April 1, 2014 to replace KPMG Audit Plc, who were first appointed as auditor of the Company on May 13, 2011.
-The resignation of KPMG Audit Plc was as a result of rationalization of certain of KPMG's UK business units.
+Shareholders will be asked to consider and, if thought appropriate, to approve and adopt an ordinary resolution appointing PricewaterhouseCoopers LLP ("PWC"), 111 5th Avenue SW, Suite 3100, Calgary, Alberta, Canada T2P 5L3, as auditors of the Company to hold office in accordance with the Company's Articles of Association, and that their compensation be fixed by the Board of Directors.
+PWC were appointed as auditors of the Company on November 25, 2014 to replace KPMG LLP, Chartered Accountants who were first appointed as auditor of the Company on April 1, 2014 and who in turn replaced KPMG Audit Plc who were first appointed as auditor of the Company on May 13, 2011.

 There were no reportable events (disagreements, consultation or unresolved issues as described in National Instrument 51-102) in connection with the prior audits of the Company.
-The Company filed a Notice of Change of Auditors dated April 1, 2014 (the "Auditor Notice").
-Copies of the Auditor Notice and the responses from KPMG as successor auditors, and KPMG Audit Plc, as former auditors, are attached to this Circular as Schedule "A" and have been filed under the Company's profile at www.sedar.com.
+The Company filed a Notice of Change of Auditors dated November 25, 2014 (the "Auditor Notice").
+Copies of the Auditor Notice and the responses from PWC as successor auditors, and KPMG LLP, as former auditors, are attached to this Circular as Schedule "A" and have been filed under the Company's profile at www.sedar.com.

-In the absence of contrary directions, the Management Designees, if named as proxy, intend to vote proxies in favour of the ordinary resolution approving the appointment of KPMG as auditors for the Company for the ensuing year and authorizing the Board to fix the compensation of the auditors.
+In the absence of contrary directions, the Management Designees, if named as proxy, intend to vote proxies in favour of the ordinary resolution approving the appointment of PWC as auditors for the Company for the ensuing year and authorizing the Board of Directors to fix the compensation of the auditors.